izier/Gamology_BLoC/README.md

 ## Installation

-To run the t_sk app locally, ensure that you have Flutter SDK installed on your system.
+To run the Gamology app locally, ensure that you have Flutter SDK installed on your system.
 Then, follow these steps:

 1. Clone the repository: